-Learners that are equipped to engage in online spaces that embody pluralism can:
+Learners that are equipped to engage in online spaces that embody pluralism can do the following:

 ● Explain the ways in which policies around free/hate speech, and what qualifies as credible information impacts the perspectives that are available on different social media platforms.

-● Outline the manipulation and argumentation techniques used to justify hate or fear based narratives about difference and how imagery can be used and manipulated to reinforce divisive messaging.
+● Outline the manipulation and argumentation techniques used to justify fear or hate-based narratives about difference and how imagery can be used and manipulated to reinforce divisive messaging.

 ● Compare different perspectives, forms of expression and ways of knowing in order to expand understandings of social and political issues.

-● Assess – globally and locally – questions of access to technology.
+● Assess—globally and locally—questions of access to technology.
 What are the rights, policies and conventions that govern access?
 Who typically has access?
-What is the relationship between location (urban/rural members), class, religion, gender, race, ethnicity, language, status, etc. and access?
+What is the relationship between location (urban/rural members), class, religion, gender, race, ethnicity, language, status and access?

 ● Access and participate in online dialogues with curiosity and empathy for diverse perspectives and an openness toward respectful disagreement.